Bhupesh-V/Bhupesh-V.github.io/interview.md

 I have two schools of thought:

 1. At a personal level:
    I came into this industry with a [hobbyist mindset](https://bhupesh.me/my-first-loop/).
-I enjoy the process more than the end result, which means I don’t see programming as a chore.
+I enjoy the process more than the end result, which means I don’t see programming as a chore (friction matters in learning).
 I love all parts of it, boring and exciting alike.
 That makes these tools largely redundant in my own programming process.
 2. At a professional level:
-   If a company can afford to pay for such tools, it should invest in them and share them with its engineers.
-Avoid micromanagement, and let the team figure out whether they can move faster with these tools or without them.
+   If a company can afford to pay for such tools, it should invest in them and share them with the engineering team.
+Avoid micromanagement, and let the team figure out whether they can move faster with these tools or without them (obligatory [goodhart's law](https://en.wikipedia.org/wiki/Goodhart%27s_law) reference).

 <!-- ### What does “maintainability” mean to you in practice? -->
 <!-- ### How do you handle technical debt when deadlines loom? -->